 A fully-featured client to access your Cloud Storage provided by MEGA.

-This document will guide you to build the application on a Linux/MacOS machine with Android Studio.
+This document provides step-by-step instructions to build the application on Linux and MacOS using Android Studio.

 git clone --recursive https://github.com/meganz/android.git

-variable or create a symbolic link at ${HOME}/android-ndk
+Export the NDK_ROOT environment variable or create a symbolic link at ${HOME}/android-ndk pointing to your Android NDK installation path:

 export NDK_ROOT=/path/to/ndk